Introduction

 and .gitbook.yaml

 , in which one provides structure for how they want the files to be put together in GitBook; this is how we generate the layout of the table of content on the left, and can of course be changed to fit the project's needs as they evolve.
-Again, check out the that generated this site to get a sense of how it works.
+Again, check out the repo that generated this site to get a sense of how it works.

+Check it out here!
 But remember that these docs are not exhaustive and are not being kept up-to-date; they really are there just to showcase what could be done.